lukecarlton/lukecarlton.com/_posts/2014-01-20-illustration1 copy.md

 # This should match the filename and defines the URL of this page
 slug: illustration1

-title: "Illustration Example 1"
+title: "The Brooke"
-subtitle: "Subtitle Example 1"
+subtitle: "Concept Illustrations"

 # This is for SEO
-description: "Illustration Example Description 1"
+description: "The Brooke Concpet Illustrations Donkeys Horses and Mules"

 # either animation, design, or illustration
 category: illustration